lrvick/github-forged-sigs/README.md

 ```

 The merge commit that added this PR to master, will show as invalid in git
-using the above steps, but perfectly valid in the GitHub web interface.
+using the above steps, but perfectly valid in the GitHub web interface which
+you can observe for yourself.

+One of these verifieds is not like the others: https://github.com/lrvick/github-forged-sigs/commits/main

 ```
 commit 7e5c26d2a05d02181b4cbc7957a56a4dffde5c3d (HEAD -> main, origin/main)